Some Frequently Asked Questions & Answers

 If filing under a reorganization chapter, that is, chapters 11, 12 or 13, the plan must be approved by the bankruptcy court.

 Most people filing bankruptcy will want to file under either Chapter 7 or under Chapter 13.
-Current bankruptcy law requires you take a test to determine if you are eligible to file under Chapter 7.
-If you do not pass this test, you will have to file under Chapter 13 to obtain bankruptcy relief.
-Some married couples may file jointly for bankruptcy relief.
-(Domestic partners and partners to a civil union are not allowed to file a joint bankruptcy.)
+Current bankruptcy law requires you to take a “means test” (see below) to see if you are eligible to file under Chapter 7.
+If you do not pass the means test, you will have to file under Chapter 13 to get bankruptcy relief.

 How do I know if I should file a Chapter 7 or Chapter 13 bankruptcy?